 Secretary, clerk

-Depending on the workload of the employee
+Depending on the employee’s workload

 Registration of internal documents